Zach-G/MWOMechScraper/ReadMe.txt

-python -m pip install BeautifulSoup4 python -m pip install requests python -m pip install pandas
+python -m pip install BeautifulSoup4 python -m pip install requests python -m pip install pandas python -m pip install maskpass python -m pip install regex

-BeautifulSoup4 allows us to pull data from HTML and XML files and parse it. requests allows us to make HTTP requests, or in our case, log in to mwomercs.com. pandas allows us to analyze and format the data scraped from mwomercs.com.
+BeautifulSoup4 allows us to pull data from HTML and XML files and parse it. requests allows us to make HTTP requests, or in our case, log in to mwomercs.com. pandas allows us to analyze and format the data scraped from mwomercs.com. maskpass allows us to hide the password on input. regex is used for regular expressions.

 Now navigate to where you extracted the contents to and double-click main.py to run the script.
 ************************************************************************************************************************

 ************************************************************************************************************************
 Method 2,
-Head over to the latest release ( https://github.com/Zach-G/MWOMechScraper/releases/tag/v1.0.3 ) and scroll down to the bottom of the page.
+Head over to the latest release ( https://github.com/Zach-G/MWOMechScraper/releases/tag/v1.0.4 ) and scroll down to the bottom of the page.
 Click 'MWOMechScraper.exe' and a download will begin.
 Once it is finished downloading you can simply run the executable!
 Note that the .csv files the tool creates will be created in the same folder that the executable is run in.
 So if you don't cut/paste the executable to a folder then the .csv's will be created in your downloads folder.
 ************************************************************************************************************************

 No matter what method you choose to employ, the script will prompt you for the email and password that you use for